ericholscher/ericholscher.com/site/blog/drafts/why-i-hate-markdown.rst

 when you are trying to author large sets of interrelated documents, it probably isn't the correct tool.

+Please investigate `Sphinx`_ and `Asciidoctor`_ as good alternatives.
+They come with a lot more extensibility built into the language, and are more complete tools for building sets of documentation.

 .. _initial implementation: https://daringfireball.net/projects/markdown/